prataprc/prataprc.github.io/_posts/2018-03-11-msgpack-vs-cbor.md

 JSON is by far the most popular serialization format used by programmers due to its immense popularity in web.
-It is self describing, because it is encoded in human readable text, and support a set data types that are available in most of the languages.
+It is self describing, because it is encoded in human readable text, and support a set of data types that are available in most of the languages.
 Nevertheless, there are few shortcomings as well.

 * Inefficient over the wire due to bloated foot-print.